mobile app bar

 Maxx Crosby

-The premier pass rusher expected to receive a fine for the flamboyant coloring, and he was more than prepared to pay it.
+The premier pass rusher had expected to receive a fine for the flamboyant coloring and was more than prepared to pay it.
 “I’ll take the fine,” Crosby explained.
 “I don’t care.”
 But then something strange happened.
-“They didn’t say anything in warmup… I played the first couple of series.
-They didn’t say anything.”

-While preparing to go onto the field for the next defensive series, Crosby then suddenly noticed the team’s equipment manager.
-He was standing on the sidelines with a fresh pair of white cleats tucked under his arm.
+While preparing to go onto the field for the next defensive series, Crosby noticed the team’s equipment manager standing on the sidelines with a fresh pair of white cleats tucked under his arm.

 I was like, f**k.
 I know they f**king called about my cleats.
 I went up to Nico, and I’m like, ‘What?
 They are b**ching about it?’
 He said, ‘Well, they are going to take you out of the game if you don’t change your cleats,‘” he recalled.

-Crosby, who called NFL’s cleat policy an “old-school approach”, decided that he was going to finish the drive first, and he did.
-The 28-year-old managed to record a sack in what will now be his final game-day rep in those customized cleats, and while that would be a beautiful ending to this story, Crosby is refusing to let the matter end there.
+Crosby, who called the NFL’s cleat policy an “old-school approach”, decided that he was going to finish the drive first, and he did.
+The 28-year-old managed to record a sack in what was his final game-day rep in those customized cleats.
+While things normally would have ended there, Crosby is refusing to let the matter go.

 About the author